Frequently Asked Questions

 Is my invention Patentable?

 Maybe.
 It comes down to what level of IP protection you will be satisfied with.
-If we describe your invention in a very specific (narrow) way, the liklihood that the claims will be allowed by the USPTO improves.
+If we describe your invention in a very specific (narrow) way, the liklihood that the claims will be allowed by the USPTO goes up.
 However, the more specific the claims are, the greater the liklihood that a competitor will be able to design around them.

 A prior art search may also be useful to help estimate how likely you are to receive a patent in light of what technologies already exist in the public domain.